pvcraven/arcade_book/source/chapters/03_version_control/index.rst

     Verify you are working on your own fork, not the original

-6. Now you have your own fork.
-It exists on the GitHub server only.
+6. Now you have your own fork, but it exists on the GitHub server and not your computer.
+We'll fix that in the next section.

 .. _clone-repository: